-Pending JEE Main sessions to be held in July, August: Education Minister
+JEE Main 2021: Third, fourth sessions to be held in July, August says Education Minister

 National Testing Agency (NTA) will also open the online application window for candidates who could not apply for third and fourth session of JEE Mains amid Covid-19 crisis and other circumstances.
 The applicants will now be able to register for third and fourth session from July 6 to 8 and July 9 to 12, respectively.

-Earlier the JEE Main was being conducted in three languages only.
-However, now the examination will be held in 13 languages.
-This will allow candidates from rural background to opt for Engineering as well, says the Education Minister.
+Pokhriyal also announced that earlier the JEE Main was being conducted in three languages only.
+However, now the examination will be held in 13 languages including regional languages.
+This will allow candidates from rural background to opt for Engineering as well.

-Union Education Minister Ramesh Pokhriyal Nishank’s made the announcement at 7.00 PM today.
+The announcement was made at 7.00 PM today.

 About JEE Main 2021